 Deep learning networks learn by discovering intricate structures in the data they experience.
 By building computational models that are composed of multiple processing layers, the networks can create multiple levels of abstraction to represent the data.

 For example, a deep learning model known as a convolutional neural network can be trained using large numbers (as in millions) of images, such as those containing cats.
 This type of neural network typically learns from the pixels contained in the images it acquires.
 It can classify groups of pixels that are representative of a cat’s features, with groups of features such as claws, ears, and eyes indicating the presence of a cat in an image.

 Deep learning is fundamentally different from conventional machine learning.
 In this example, a domain expert would need to spend considerable time engineering a conventional machine learning system to detect the features that represent a cat.
 With deep learning, all that is needed is to supply the system with a very large number of cat images, and the system can autonomously learn the features that represent a cat.

-For many tasks, such as computer vision, speech recognition, machine translation, and robotics, the performance of deep learning systems far exceeds that of conventional machine learning systems.
+For many tasks, such as computer vision, speech recognition (also known as natural language processing), machine translation, and robotics, the performance of deep learning systems far exceeds that of conventional machine learning systems.
 This is not to say that building deep learning systems is relatively easy compared to conventional machine learning systems.
 Although feature recognition is autonomous in deep learning, thousands of hyperparameters (knobs) need to be tuned for a deep learning model to become effective.

 We are living in a time of unprecedented opportunity, and deep learning technology can help us achieve new breakthroughs.
 Deep learning has been instrumental in the discovery of exoplanets and novel drugs and the detection of diseases and subatomic particles.
 It is fundamentally augmenting our understanding of biology, including genomics, proteomics, metabolomics, the immunome, and more.